 A Buyer’s Choice Home Inspections History

-2009 Became the largest home inspection company in Canada
+2009 – Became the largest house inspection company in Canada

-2012 Opened our first European Region in Czech Republic
+2012 – First European Region opened in Czech Republic

-2017 New Zealand inspectors have now completed thousands of inspections
+2019 – New Zealand Franchisees have completed thousands of building reports

 All A Buyer’s Choice Home Inspectors are internationally qualified as home inspectors and members of Internachi – the International Association of Certified Home Inspectors professional body.